-Whether you’re a Lexington native like myself, a transplant or you’re in town visiting, taking Dr. Coleman’s Lexington History Walk is a must!!
+Whether you’re a Lexington native like myself, a transplant, or you’re in town visiting, taking Dr. Coleman’s Lexington History Walk is a must!!
 My husband and I had a night away from the kids and decided to check out the Spirits!
 Scandals!
-Sordid Secrets! walk one Saturday night.
-That walk is offered each Saturday night at 8 pm and costs $10 per person and just $5 for kids age 6 – 12.
+Sordid Secrets! walk one night.
+Tours are now booked as Private Tours only.
+You can check out the website for all the booking information.
 (Check out the full review below!)

-Dr. Coleman also offers private tours featuring the Scandals walk or a general Lexington history walk called The Grand Tour.
-Private tours can be booked for up to 10 people and are $100.
-If you have more than 10 just add an additional $10 per person.
+Dr. Coleman also offers a general Lexington history walk called The Grand Tour.
 You could book one with some friends, a group of kids, or a personal tour for your family.

 Genteel Lexington has its dark side.
 Uncover why Lexington was called “the wicked city.”
 Learn of the duelists, gamblers, and ladies-of-ill-repute who once walked these streets–many locals claim their spirits still do.
 Come see for yourself!
 (75 minutes, approx. 1.3 miles)

 Discover the history of Lexington, Queen of the Bluegrass.
 From horses to heroes, First Ladies to phantoms, our Grand Tour takes you through 200 years of history as you stroll down the city’s loveliest streets and past its renowned historic architecture.
-(75 minutes, approx. 1.3 miles)
+(75 minutes, approx. 1 mile)

 All tours depart from the street outside of the Lexington Visitors Center, located at 401 West Main Street, in the Victorian Square Shoppes and just opposite Triangle Park and Rupp Arena.
 Please arrive ten minutes early as tours start promptly on the hour.